Resources

 Huddle (Youth Huddle)

-Manitoba-wide youth support centre offering peer support groups and mental health services.
+Manitoba-wide youth support center offering peer support groups and mental health services.
 Winnipeg, Brandon, and Selkirk locations.

 Klinic Community Health Centre (free)